equinor/radix-platform/public-site/site/guides/external-alias/index.md

 # Acquire an Equinor certificate

-Request a certificate for your domain in the [Services@Equinor](https://equinor.service-now.com) portal (service: "Public SSL certificate").
+Request a certificate for your DNS name in the [Services@Equinor](https://equinor.service-now.com) portal (service: "Public SSL certificate").
 You'll need a Certificate Signing Request (CSR) file.
 To create a CSR file you need a private key.
 An example of how to create these files is to use the `openssl` command:

 1. Generate private key